 Sea Lion Family

-Things got really interested when our captain manoeuvred towards a cliff with a whole family of sea lions.
+Things got really interesting when our captain maneuvered towards a cliff with a whole family of sea lions.
 A male with a bunch of females and some pups was laying on the rocks.
 We got some amazing sights and it was really exciting to see them in their natural habitat.